 - Rich presence and game chat: to provide player-to-player chat.
 We use XMPP as the communication protocol between clients.
 As XMPP server, ejabberd is used to do the heavy lifting.
 And since there are many cases where ejabberd have to fully distinguish and manage P2P chatroom, we need to moderate the operation of ejabberd.
 Instead of directly modify the ejabberd, we create a service called chat moderator as a layer between client to ejabberd.
 Chat moderator is responsible to apply specific in-game chat rules, maintain client relationship with ejabberd and enable admin to manage the active chatroom.

-The other speakers brought up topics which are closely related to game production process, from game character creation to game advertising, and the topic I brought was unique compared to the rest.
+The other speakers brought up topics which were closely related to game production process, from game character creation to game advertising, and the topic I brought was unique compared to the rest.
 I found this was what drew the audience to my session; they were excited and curious to see how backend service is actually some-pretty-big-thing behind big and successful game titles.

 The projected trend for today’s and tomorrow’s gaming leans towards multiplayer gaming cross-platform, where we can do cross-platform play and cross-platform game progression.
 People demand game developers to leverage to online services if they want to compete.
 While having the game online improves player’s experience, it also has a beneficial impact of increasing replayability.
 Players enjoy re-logging in a game when there is always something new in the game’s update list.
 The downloadable content can actually extend the game’s life.
 AccelByte is playing a role in this area by providing comprehensive backend services as a platform to get a game online.